mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.2/index.md

 2. Implemented region awareness support for SDK based services are implemented in this release.

 3. New Docker versions supported on RHEL 7.4 and CoreOS 1688.5.3.
-For details see [compatibility matrix](https://docs.mesosphere.com/version-policy/).
+See [compatibility matrix](https://docs.mesosphere.com/version-policy/) for further information.

-# <a name="known-issue"></a>Known Issue in DC/OS 1.11.2
+# Known Issue in DC/OS 1.11.2

 - DCOS-20568 - Fixed dcos-diagnostics master service account permission issue.